evelikov92/mysql-qbuilder/README.md

   // Second is all columns which You want to get from database
   // Third is do You want every condition to be true or only one .findByFields({ 'id': 2, 'username': 'administrator' }, 'email', 'or')
+  // Or Get all records which is with id 2, 3 or 4 or have username administrator or userNaMe .findByFields({ 'id': [2, 3, 4], 'username': ['administrator', 'userNaMe'] }, 'email', 'or')

 qBuilder.getResult((err, data) => {
   if (err) {